ralafferty/ralafferty.github.io/library.md

 #### *Adventures in Time and Space*, by Raymond J. Healy & J. Francis McComas, 1946

 > "I had read the Healy and McComas anthology ... my reaction to that was that it was wonderful.
-My reaction when I began to look for other good science fiction stories was that there weren't any other good ones..."&nbsp;[^whitaker79]
+My reaction when I began to look for other good science fiction stories was that there weren't any other good ones..." ---R.A.L.&nbsp;[^whitaker79]

 &middot;&nbsp;[wikipedia](http://en.wikipedia.org/wiki/Adventures_in_Time_and_Space)
 &middot;&nbsp;[isfdb](http://www.isfdb.org/cgi-bin/pl.cgi?245825)